artist color wheel: the artist's favorite tool for creating beautiful art

 Today the artist color wheel uses twelve colors.
 It excludes indigo and uses the other six rainbow colors.

-What exactly is color?
+What exactly is color: what do we see?

 Color is the artist's wonderful tool for self-expression.